 “After losing both her parents, Failan (Cecilia Cheung) emmigrates to Korea to seek her only remaining relatives.
 Once she reaches Korea, she finds out that her relatives have moved to Canada well over a year ago.
 Desperate to stay and make a living in Korea, Failan is forced to have an arranged marriage through a match-making agency.
 Kang Jae (Choi Min Shik) is an old and outdated gangster who has no respect from his peers.
 Short on money, Kang Jae decides to take on the arranged marriage.
 Having nothing more than a picture of Kang Jae, Failan spends her days dreaming and wishing that Kang Jae would come to visit her.
 Failan often writes to Kang Jae in sorrow about how much she misses and thinks about him, but never has the nerve to give the letters to Kang Jae.
 Things take a turn when Kang Jae is asked by his boss to take the fall for a murder in exchange for some money.
 The only hope in his worthless life is the wife he never met.”

-Failan is quite possibly the best movie of the 21st century thus far.
+Failan is quite possibly the best movie of the 21st century, in my opinion.
 This is my favorite movie of all time, and has inspired me to make this post.
 After I finished watching this film for the first time, I was left dumb-founded… I was speechless and emotionally moved like I’d never been before.
 This is a truly heart-breaking movie that genuinely moved me to tears on more than one occasion.
 I was left thinking about this movie for days after I watched it – I just couldn’t shake the thought of Failan out of my thought process.
 I honestly don’t want to ruin any details, but if there is at least one movie you would consider watching in this list, please make it Failan.
-These are cinema and storytelling at It’s best.
+These are cinema and storytelling at its best.